 Liz Baudler – Blogger: Liz Baudler recently graduated from Columbia College with a Fiction Writing degree.
 She founded and used to edit The Toucan Literary Magazine.
 She writes about Chicago Memoir for Examiner.com and reviews books for Chicago Literati.
 When she’s not glued to a computer researching literary controversies or reading books and chuckling, she likes to ride her bike, and cook.
 If you want to know what Liz thinks about when she’s not thinking about literature, go to www.theblonelyblog.wordpress.com and you will be occasionally disappointed.
 She still writes about literature.
-Here at the blog, Liz pens the weekly News of the Books column.
+Here at the JFR blog, Liz penned the weekly News of the Books column.

 Lucas Sifuentes – Blogger: Lucas Sifuentes was born in South Dakota but raised in wide variety of Chicago’s suburbs.
-In December 2011 he graduated from Lewis University with a Bachelor’s degree in writing and film studies.
-Before writing for the Jet Fuel Review, Lucas has been involved with JJC’s Wordeater magazine and worked with Northwestern’s WNUR, creating flyers for their annual Sonic Celluloid event.
+In December 2011, he graduated from Lewis University with a Bachelor’s degree in writing and film studies.
+Before writing for the Jet Fuel Review, Lucas was involved with JJC’s Wordeater magazine and worked with Northwestern’s WNUR, creating flyers for their annual Sonic Celluloid event.
 Lucas writes the ‘Lucas’ Film Corner‘ post about something that’s interesting him in the world of cinema, as well as Bibliophilia about the world of literature.
 You can follow Lucas on Twitter @Lucas_Sifuentes.

 Mark Jacobs – Blogger: Mark joined the Jet Fuel Review staff after the release of the first issue.
 A student of aviation and a writer, he was first published on aviation mega-site Airliners.net more than a decade ago.
 At Lewis, his work has appeared in Windows Fine Arts Magazine and, of course, in the Jet Fuel Review!
 A sophomore at Lewis, Mark spends most of his time either going to class or explaining to his professors why he was late.
 Mark currently writes the weekly Awesome Word posts and, in the past, he wrote Nerdy Notes.

 Tim Fitzpatrick – Blogger: Tim is an avid reader, writer, and Bulls fan.
 He spends the majority of his free time discovering new stories; whether they be in books, film or in his own head.
-Tim is an English major at Lewis University with a focus on creative writing and most of his writing includes something about pop culture.
+Tim was an English major at Lewis University with a focus on creative writing and most of his writing includes something about pop culture.
 He has such a large knowledge about some of the most trivial things he has to find some way to make it useful, so he adds it to his writing.
 Tim has carried his love of a good story over to the Jet Fuel Review’s blog.
 His blog, The Storydome, compares a book to it’s respective movie to see which one tells a better story.